Fedora 27 Released – How to Install Fedora 27 Workstation

-Fedora Workstation 22 has been released, I am bringing you the guide on step by step installation of latest fedora release.
-Fedora offers three installation images separately for workstation, server and cloud.
-The following guide is created based on Fedora Workstation 22.
+Fedora offers three installation images separately for the workstation, server, and cloud.
+The following guide is created based on Fedora 27 Workstation.

-The following is the recommended system requirement for the installation,
+The following is the recommended system requirement for Fedora 27 installation,

 Step 1: Choose install to Hard drive.